Bryan Ferry: Solo years (1984–2001)

 Resuming his solo career, Ferry's sixth solo album, Boys and Girls, reached no. 1 in the UK in June 1985, and was his first and only solo studio album to top the chart.
 Boys and Girls remained in the UK chart for 44 weeks and its lead single, "Slave to Love", reached the UK top ten.
-Boys and Girls also became his biggest selling album in the US.
 In July 1985, Ferry performed at the London Live Aid show, accompanied by Pink Floyd guitarist David Gilmour.
+Ferry and Gilmour also worked together on the song "Is Your Love Strong Enough?" for the soundtrack of the 1985 film Legend, while Ferry contributed the song "Help Me" to the film The Fly the following year.

-After the Avalon promotional tours, Ferry was rather reluctant to return to live touring on the road; however, a change of management persuaded him to resume touring in 1988 to promote the previous year's Bête Noire.
+After the Avalon promotional tours, Ferry was reluctant to return to touring; a change of management persuaded him to resume touring in 1988 to promote the previous year's Bête Noire.
 Following the tour, Ferry teamed again with Brian Eno for Mamouna (collaborating with Robin Trower on guitar and as producer).
 The album took more than five years to produce, and was created under the working title Horoscope.
-During production, Ferry simultaneously recorded and released Taxi in 1993, his eighth solo studio album, which peaked at no. 2 on the UK charts.
+During production, Ferry simultaneously recorded and released a covers album, Taxi, in 1993, his eighth solo studio album, which peaked at no. 2 on the UK charts.
 Mamouna (Ferry's ninth solo studio album) was released in 1994, peaking at no. 11 on the UK charts.
 In 1996, Ferry performed the song "Dance with Life" for the Phenomenon soundtrack, written by Bernie Taupin and Martin Page.

-In 1999, Ferry released his tenth solo studio album As Time Goes By, consisting of cover versions of 1930s songs.
+In 1999, Ferry released his tenth solo studio album, As Time Goes By, consisting of cover versions of 1930s songs.
 The album peaked at no. 16 in the UK charts and was nominated for a Grammy Award.